naueramant/PIF/README.md

 More examples of both correct and incorrect pif-code can be found in the `./tests/` directory.

+## Authors

-©️ David Zachariae, Jonas Tranberg Sørensen and Ulrik Boll Djurtoft
+David Zachariae, Jonas Tranberg Sørensen and Ulrik Boll Djurtoft